FrancisIGP/FrancisIGP/README.md

 ## About me

 Hey there!
 Welcome to my github page.
 My name is Francis, and I am dedicated to developing a future in networking and cybersecurity, generally in the cyber world; I'm goal-driven, working hard to fulfill my ambitions.
-I'm currently a high school student, and as a leisure, I pursue on studying Information Technology (IT).
-In summary, I'm a High School student, dedicated on expanding my knowledge towards offensive/defensive security under IT.
+I'm currently a high school student, and as a leisure, I'm dedicated on expanding my knowledge towards offensive/defensive security under IT.

 ## Skills